CristianEduardMihai/JustTouch-P2P/README.md

    - Select the file(s) you want to share
    - Tap your phone to another device - the web link is sent via NFC
    - The receiver gets the link open in their browser and downloads the file(s)
-   * Note: Both devices must be connected to the same Wi-Fi network for NFC sharing to work.

 2. **Receiver:**
    - Just Touch.

 ## Why Web Links?

-We use web links because they’re lightweight, fast to share, and work great with peer-to-peer protocols.
-The actual files aren’t sent over NFC — just the link.
-File transfer happens over the internet using the web link, similar to how torrents work.
+The web link lets the receiver download files directly in a browser, so they don’t need to install or use the JustTouch app.
+Only the link is shared via NFC or QR code.
+The files themselves are transferred peer-to-peer over the internet, similar to how torrents work.
+This keeps sharing lightweight, fast, and app-independent.